Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 If an enterprise that provides workers from foreign countries only acts as an agency, and does not act as the workers’ employer, the arrangement is not employee leasing.
 The workers’ employer is the Finnish company for which the work is performed.
 The Finnish company has hired them and signed employment contracts with them.
 Consequently, the Finnish company must fulfil all the usual obligations that belong to the employer.

 Example 5: A Lithuanian company is in the role of an intermediary, helping a Finnish cleaning company to find workers.
-The workers arrive and start their work, which is performed under the Finnish company’s direction and supervision, and using the Finnish company’s cleaning equipment, tools and materials.
+The work is performed under the Finnish company’s direction and supervision and using the company’s equipment.
 The Finnish company also pays the workers’ wages.
 In these circumstances, the workers’ employer is the Finnish company.

-If you are a Finnish tax nonresident, your income is taxed as provided by the Finnish Act on the taxation of nonresidents' income (Laki rajoitetusti verovelvollisen tulon verottamisesta 627/1978, LähdeVL).
+A nonresident is taxed according to limited tax liability as provided by the Finnish Act on the taxation of nonresidents' income (Laki rajoitetusti verovelvollisen tulon verottamisesta 627/1978, LähdeVL).
 This means that your employer withholds the tax due at source when paying wages to you.
 This is a final tax, which discharges your tax liability for the year, and its rate is 35% (Tax at Source Act, § 7.1 (1), Act on the taxation of nonresidents’ income).

 However, nonresident leased workers are taxed in a special process.
 Basically, your taxes are assessed in the same way and at the same time as those of Finnish residents.
 The special process for leased workers does not, however, constitute taxation under the Act on assessment procedure (Verotusmenettelylaki (1558/1995)) as referred to in section 13 of the Act on the taxation of nonresidents’ income, which is why income tax is imposed at the rate of 35%.
 Your employer deducts €510 per month or €17 per day from your taxable wages for the entire time when you are working.
 You get no other deductions.

-Example 6: Your first day of work is 7 March 2024.
-Contact the tax office no later than 30 April 2024.
+Example 6: If leased work starts on 7 March 2026, the employee must apply for tax prepayment no later than 30 April 2026.

 Example 7: You work in Finland for three full months and 14 days.
 You get paid €1,500/month and finally, €1,000 for the 14 days on top.
 Your taxable income amounts to €5,500, from which €510.00 is subtracted three times and €17.00 fourteen times (€5,500 – (3 × €510 + 14 × €17) = €3,732).
 Your calculated gross income, liable to prepayment taxation is €3,732 at the fixed tax-at-source rate of 35%.